ingresso-group/slate/source/includes/_intro.md

 * Can / should we tidy up the URLs: get rid of "json_", ".exe" and "cgi-bin"?
 * What about versioning?
 Should we build this in now for when we need to make breaking changes in future?
+* Is it useful to return the detail for previous objects?
+Eg in json_performances should we be returning the event object?
 * Replace seatprice and surcharge with face_value and booking_fee?
 * The Python wrapper is simplifying a number of concepts from the API.
 We need to be consistent across JSON API and the wrappers - if a concept is too complex we should simplify everywhere.
 Eg the python is using positive flags everywhere rather than negative sometimes eg has_no_perfs.
 * Merge images and video into media.
 Can we also reduce the number of fields returned for each media instance?
+* Matt to include a section describing how our caching works
+* Matt to ensure seat selection vs best available is explained
 * Matt to rerun examples now that bit masks are replaced
+* Matt to make all tables have a wide enough first column (just using HTML tables broke on the events doc page)
 * Any reason not to use a single req_media rather than requesting individual items?
 Should we simplify the attributes returned eg just return the URL and is_secure rather than splitting up the URL into components and listing http and https variants.
 * Use a test API server or some form of rate limiting for particular users?
 Would allow us to give open access without worrying about someone hammering our main API server.
 * A reporting API would be useful - our internal reporting apps should also use this